lukerhoads/ftgen/README.md

 # `ftgen`

 A program made in Haskell that helps you generate file trees.
+Practically identical to `tree` but has customizable file icons and sorting.

 ```
 📁 ftgen